 - a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. - b.
+If any, generally describe and give approximate quantities if known. - During construction, emissions from heavy equipment will be present but are expected to by minor.
+No emissions are - anticipated after completion of the project. b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe. - c.
+If so, generally describe. - Off-site odors and emissions are created by vehicles entering and exiting the WF West campus and on nearby roadways but are not anticipated to affect the proposed project. - c.
 Proposed measures to reduce or control emissions or other impacts to air, if any: